iredmail/docs/en_US/faq/1-errors.md

 Removing `reject_sender_login_mismatch` and restarting Postfix service fixes this issue.

+!!! note

-> If you want to allow some users to send as other users, or allow all users
-> to send as their alias addresses, or allow member of mail list/alias to send
-> as mail list/alias, you should try iRedAPD plugin `reject_sender_login_mismatch`
-> instead (requires iRedAPD-1.4.4 or later releases).
+    If you want to allow some users to send as other users, or allow all users to send as their alias addresses, or allow member of mail list/alias to send as mail list/alias, you should try iRedAPD plugin `reject_sender_login_mismatch` instead (requires iRedAPD-1.4.4 or later releases).

->
-> Read comments in file `/opt/iredapd/plugins/reject_sender_login_mismatch.py`,
+    Read comments in file `/opt/iredapd/plugins/reject_sender_login_mismatch.py`,
-> then enable it in iRedAPD config file `/opt/iredapd/settings.py` (`plugins = `),
-> restart iRedAPD service.
+    then enable it in iRedAPD config file `/opt/iredapd/settings.py` (`plugins = `), restart iRedAPD service.
 That's all.

 ### unreasonable virtual_alias_maps map expansion size for user@domain.com